-You can set up a Keenetic by yourself using the built-in device's web interface, or using the convenient 'Initial Setup Wizard', which allows you to set up an online Internet connection, without having to go through the detailed instructions and technical details beforehand.
+You can set up a Keenetic device by yourself using its built-in web interface or the convenient Initial Setup Wizard, allowing you to set up an Internet connection without having to go through the detailed instructions and technical nuances beforehand.
 Once the configuration is complete, it will verify that the connection is working properly.

 Connect the Internet cable from your ISP to your Keenetic's port '0'.

 On a computer connected to the Keenetic, start the web browser.
-You should see the welcome page of the Keenetic's web interface.
+You should see the welcome page of Keenetic's web interface.